paholg/dimensioned/README.md

 This will be a library to do compile-time checking of physical dimensions.
 It will allow one to ensure unit correctness with zero runtime overhead.

-Right now (version 0.0.2), it is an implementation of the peano numbers that will be used for dimensions.
+Right now (version 0.0.2), it is an implementation of the peano numbers that will be used for dimensional powers.

 To view test output, run:
 ```